openwallet-foundation/tac/docs/index.md

 1. one representative appointed by each Premier Sponsor;
 2. up to two “at large” representatives appointed by vote of the TAC; and
 3. one representative appointed by the technical oversight body (e.g., a technical steering committee) of each TAC Project (as defined in the [charter](governance/charter.md)).

-## Meetings
-Find the meeting details, agendas, and past recordings under the [Meetings tab](./meetings/).